conan-io/docs/creating_packages/define_abi_compatibility.rst

   .. code-block:: python

       def package_id(self):
-          # Any change in the MyOtherLib version, user or channel
+          # Any change in the my_other_lib version, user or channel
           # or Package ID will affect our package ID
           self.info.requires["my_other_lib"].full_package_mode()